-- 42 communities and utilities have publicly set a goal of eliminating lead service lines on public and private property.
+- 51 communities have publicly set a goal of eliminating lead service lines on public and private property.

-- 20 communities and utilities have taken initial steps towards LSL replacement but have not set a public goal.
+- 28 communities have taken initial steps towards LSL replacement but have not set a public goal.

 For each of the state and local programs, we highlight progress in areas including enabling funding and supporting transparency.
 To learn more about how we describe the programs, see our state framework and community framework.